How CA SDI Works

 Tax CapNone (uncapped since 2024)

 Prior to 2024, SDI taxes were capped at a maximum taxable wage.
 Starting January 1, 2024, there is no cap.
-You pay SDI tax on 100% of your California wages, no matter how much you earn.
+You pay SDI tax on 100% of your California wages regardless of earnings level.

 How Benefits Are Calculated